 For some, the best financial decision is to keep their home and belongings at home and hit the road for a set amount of time.
 That way, they have a safety net.

 Cost of an RV, fifth wheel, or Airstream

 Once you decide if you’ll keep your house, you need to find a vehicle for travel.
 It can be a van, RV, fifth wheel, Airstream, or any other vehicle you feel comfortable living in.

 Will you buy used or new?
 There are big cost differences.
 Depreciation is a big factor to consider.
 The minute you drive a new motorhome off the lot, it loses value.
 However, it may give you the peace of mind you need to avoid breakdowns on the road and added maintenance.

-Once you decide if you’re going to buy used or new, consider how you are going to pay for the vehicle.
+Once you decide if you’re going to buy a used or new one, consider how you are going to pay for the vehicle.
 Will you take out a loan, or will you tap into your savings or even retirement funds?
 There are fees if you take out your retirement money before you hit retirement age.

 Once again, it comes down to living with debt or living debt free.